Governor of Tennessee: Andrew Johnson

+Andrew Johnson was the 17th President of the United States following Abraham Lincoln's assassination.
+A Democrat, he had joined Lincoln and the Republicans to form a National Union ticket in order to ensure the support of War Democrats in the 1864 United States presidential election.
+Johnson had previously been governor of Tennessee from 1853 to 1857.
+The Tennessean governor was not entitled to many powers at the time, but used the position to publicize his views.

 Ray Blanton

 Ray Blanton was governor from 1975 to 1979.
-He was forced from office days early by a “coup” led by his own party's leaders Speaker Ned McWherter and Lieutenant Governor John S. Wilder to inaugurate Lamar Alexander early and forestall additional potential pardons of a questionable nature.
+He was forced from office days early by a "coup" led by his own party's leaders Speaker Ned McWherter and Lieutenant Governor John S. Wilder to inaugurate Lamar Alexander early and forestall additional potential pardons of a questionable nature.

 Phil Bredesen

 Phil Bredesen, Democrat, was governor from 2003 to 2011.
 In 2018, he ran for the US Senate against now senator Marsha Blackburn.
 He is also a former mayor of Nashville.
 Bredesen also proposed Cover Tennessee, a health care plan that would cost roughly $50 per person and would follow a person even if they changed employers.
 Cover Tennessee also includes Cover Kids which provides services to low-income pregnant women and children.
 These services include vaccinations, preventative care, vision, dental, mental health, physician services, physical and speech therapy, and hospitalization.
 He increased the Rainy Day fund, passed four balanced budgets, and expanded pre-K programs.